samdbmg/ansible-nginx-gateway/README.md

-Docker Framework Base
+NGINX Gateway
 =========

-Configures enough to expose various online services through docker-compose and an nginx gateway, plus configures regular backups of volume mounts.
+Configures nginx as a gateway to host static sites and reverse-proxy other ones.
+Supports per-site certificates, client certificate authentication (mutual TLS) and uses an NGINX config from [nginxconfig.io](https://nginxconfig.io).

 Requirements
 ------------

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.
+- You need to have your own certificate already

 Role Variables
 --------------

-The role is configured by a big block of data describing all the services you want to run.
-It's assumed you'll drop the Compose files into the right place and start them, this deals with some of the supporting odds and ends.
-Something like:
+The role is configured by a big block of data describing all the sites you want to run.

 ```yaml
 services: